elasticquent/Elasticquent/readme.md

 ## Searching

-There are two ways to search in Elasticquent.
+There are three ways to search in Elasticquent.
 The first is a simple term search that searches all fields.

 ```php
     $books = Book::search('Moby Dick');